 Clean financial and rental history

-If your co-signer has their own eviction record or serious derogatory marks, the landlord's going to see that and it won't help.
-You need someone who shows up clean on a background check.
-That's what makes them credible as a guarantor.
+If your co-signer has their own eviction record or serious derogatory marks, the landlord will see that and it won't help.
+You need someone who shows up clean on a background check — that's what makes them credible as a guarantor.

 Not all landlords accept co-signers

-Large corporate management companies often won't take co-signers at all.
-Their screening systems are built to approve or deny based on your profile alone, and adding a co-signer just doesn't fit their process.
-I've called on behalf of clients and been told flat out — no, our policy doesn't allow it.
+Large corporate management companies often won't take co-signers at all — their screening systems are built to approve or deny based on your profile alone.
+I've called on behalf of clients and been told flat out: no, our policy doesn't allow it.

 Independent landlords are where you'll find flexibility.
 If the listing doesn't mention co-signers, call and ask before you apply.
 Find out their income requirements for the co-signer, whether they need to be local, and what paperwork they'll need.
-Getting that information upfront saves everyone time and protects your co-signer from a credit inquiry on an application that was never going to work.
+Getting that information upfront protects your co-signer from a credit inquiry on an application that was never going to work.

-I always sit down with my clients and make them walk through this with me.
-Your co-signer needs to understand what they're agreeing to:
+Your co-signer needs to understand exactly what they're agreeing to:

-- If you miss rent, the landlord can go after the co-signer directly for that money
+- If you miss rent, the landlord can go after them directly for that money

-- A judgment against the co-signer can hurt their credit — real damage, not just a minor ding
+- A judgment against them can hurt their credit — real damage, not just a minor ding

-- The obligation runs for the full lease term, not just until you get on your feet
+- Their obligation runs for the full lease term, not just until you get on your feet

 - In some cases they can be held liable for damages or early termination fees too